Malvern East

-Malvern East is a suburb in Melbourne, Victoria, Australia, 13 km south-east of Melbourne's Central Business District, located within the City of Stonnington local government area.
+Malvern East is a suburb in Melbourne, Victoria, Australia, 13 km south-east of the Melbourne central business district, located within the City of Stonnington local government area.
 Malvern East recorded a population of 22,296 at the 2021 census.

 Malvern East is bounded to the north by Wattletree Road and Gardiners Creek, to the east by Warrigal Road, to the south by the Princes Highway (Dandenong Road) and to the west by Tooronga Road.

 It is most famous for the Chadstone Shopping Centre, the largest shopping centre in the southern hemisphere, and the largest by total lettable space under one roof.

-In recent times, what was once a relatively small suburb was extended to incorporate parts of neighboring Chadstone.
+In recent times, what was once a relatively small suburb was extended to incorporate parts of neighbouring Chadstone.
 Based on its easterly proximity to Malvern, the expansion and redefinition of Malvern East was driven in the 1990s by resident groups eager to 'reclaim' their address from being identified with the Chadstone Shopping Centre, which had been massively expanded since its original construction.
 However, the Chadstone Shopping Centre shares the 'Malvern East' address and postcode.

 History

-The first Malvern East Post Office opened on 4 August 1914 by Mathew Renbach, who was raised in East Malvern and was renamed Wattletree Road twenty days later.
+The first Malvern East Post Office opened on 4 August 1914 by Mathew Renbach, who was raised in East Malvern and was renamed Wattletree Road 20 days later.
 The second Malvern East Post Office opened in 1924 and was renamed Central Park in 1928.
 The third Malvern East Post Office was renamed from Caulfield East in 1928, but reverted to that name in 1929.
 The fourth Malvern East Post Office opened around 1935 and closed in 1993.

-Three Post Offices remain marking the major commercial areas of the suburb; Wattletree Road office on the corner of Tooronga Road, Central Park office on Burke Road near Wattletree Road and Darling South office on Waverley Road.
+Three post offices remain marking the major commercial areas of the suburb; Wattletree Road office on the corner of Tooronga Road, Central Park office on Burke Road near Wattletree Road and Darling South office on Waverley Road.

 The suburb is also home to the Buddhist Society of Victoria, founded in 1953, making it the oldest Buddhist Institution in Victoria.